IanFletcher1Spatial/strigo-lab-exercises/11-schedule-a-workspace-to-run-with-fme-server/exercise.md

 Since this is the first time we are starting the automation, we will be prompted to save.
 Save the automation as `Automate Addresses To Notify` and then click the plus sign to add a *Tag*.
 Input a tag name of `Server Tutorial` and then click **OK** twice to save the automation.\
 ![SaveAS.png](https://community.safe.com/servlet/rtaImage?eid=ka14Q000000ogcq&feoid=00N30000006n8wU&refid=0EM4Q00000295it)

-Once the automation has been saved, it will be started.
+Once the automation has been saved, click the Start Automation button.
 Once an automation has been started, it needs to be stopped before it can be modified.

 When the automation is running, there will be a red Stop Automation button where the Start Automation button was, and a banner will be at the top, stating that the automation needs to be stopped before editing.\
 ![StopAutomation.png](https://community.safe.com/servlet/rtaImage?eid=ka14Q000000ogcq&feoid=00N30000006n8wU&refid=0EM4Q00000295j3)